bazbt3/raspberry_pi_setup/docs/20-commands.md

 \# Makes a local copy of the remote repo mentioned,

 `cd bazbt3.github.io`
-\# Changes the working folder gain, this time ready for the site to be built,
+\# Changes the working folder again, this time ready for the site to be built,

 `/bin/bash --login`
 \# Creates an environment in which Jekyll will just work,